Egyptian Navy: Surface fleet

 Only those escorts capable of operating troop-lift helicopters (Kaman SH-2G Seasprite) are shown.
 It must, though, be accepted that all surface ships can launch and recover the rubber assault craft known to be used by the army's commando groups.
 Additionally the two, 1,702 ton Jianghu I class FFGs and the two, 1,479 ton Descubierta class FFGs can supply naval gunfire support.

 Patrol forces

-The Egyptian Navy has a potent fleet of fast attack craft, many fitted with missile systems.
-These and the navy-crewed vessels of the Coast Guard, would be deployed in support of amphibious landings and certainly in their prevention.
+The Egyptian Navy has a fleet of fast attack craft, many fitted with missile systems.
+These and the navy-crewed vessels of the Coast Guard, would be deployed to support or prevent amphibious landings.
 The US shipbuilder Swiftships is one of the main providers of vessels for the Egyptian Navy.
 It has built around 30 boats for the Egyptian Navy mainly costal patrol crafts 28m for coastal defense, anti-surface operations, maritime security operations and maritime interdiction, surveillance and intelligence gathering, and search and rescue operations.